niklasfp/scourge/README.md

 * Get Garbage Collector information and force collects.
 * Get Machine simple information, total memory as seen by the app, number of processors, all configured settings and environment variables.
 * **ThreadWhipper ™ :wink:** start X threads to consume 100% cpu on **all** or **some** of the processors. available to the application (*useful in the winter when you need electrc heating*)
+* Process information - information about the current process, environment variables, configuration, memory etc.
+* Process list - list runing processes including various details.

 ### Coming soon

 * Starve the thread pool.

+> See the [Considering](#considering) section for more possible fun.

 ## Aspnet core specific stuff